-The male bison stands up to 6’ tall and weighs up to 2,500 lbs.
-Females are shorter, 4’ to 5’ tall, and weigh about half as much.
-Bison start big, too; newborn calves weigh 30 to 70 lbs.
+The male bison stands up to 6 feet tall and weighs up to 2,500 pounds.
+Females are shorter, 4 to 5 feet tall, and weigh about half as much.
+Bison start big, too; newborn calves weigh 30 to 70 pounds.

 Bison are big-time grazers.
 They typically eat grasses, weeds, and leafy plants.
 They can graze for up to 11 hours a day.

 Pro Tip: Wildlife lovers will love exploring these 7 Best States to See Wolverines in the Wild.

 An actual buffalo, rather than a bison, is not native to the Americas.
 There are a few kinds, including the water buffalo and the African buffalo.
 You may have heard of the Cape buffalo, a subspecies of the African buffalo.

 Where in the World

 African buffalo, naturally, are native to the continent of Africa, and wild water buffalo are from South Asia.
 Domesticated water buffalo live in many different areas, including Europe, Australia, the Americas, and Africa.